The French Colony Nobody Talks About: A Week in Pondicherry

 12km north of Pondicherry sits Auroville — an international township founded in 1968 as an experiment in human unity.
 About 3,200 residents from 60+ countries live here in various communities scattered across a reforested landscape.
 The centrepiece is the Matrimandir — a massive golden sphere that serves as a meditation chamber.

-My honest take: Auroville is fascinating but complicated.
+Come with an open mind: Auroville is fascinating but complicated.
 The Matrimandir is architecturally stunning (inner chamber access requires advance booking — register at the Visitor Centre by 9:30AM).
 The reforestation is genuinely impressive — what was barren red earth in 1968 is now dense tropical forest.
-The various communities (Sadhana Forest, Fertile, Luminosity) each have distinct approaches to sustainable living.
+The various communities (Sadhana Forest, Fertile, Luminosity) each bring a distinct approach to sustainable living.

-But there's a tension between the original utopian ideals and the reality of 2026.
-Some residents complain about bureaucracy.
-Land disputes with nearby Tamil villages are ongoing.
-It's not paradise — it's a work in progress.
-Worth visiting for a half-day regardless.
+There's a real tension between the original utopian ideals and the reality of 2026.
+Residents point to bureaucracy, and land disputes with nearby Tamil villages are ongoing.
+It isn't paradise — it's a work in progress, and it's worth a half-day of your time regardless.

 The Tamil Side

 Cross the canal and you're in a different country.
 The Tamil quarter is where Pondicherry drops the French veneer and becomes South India.
-Manakula Vinayagar Temple on Rue Soorya is a centuries-old Ganesh temple where an elephant blesses devotees each morning (literally places its trunk on your head).
+Manakula Vinayagar Temple on Rue Soorya is a centuries-old Ganesh temple where an elephant blesses devotees each morning, literally placing its trunk on your head.
 The temple's gopuram (tower) is covered in 40 colourful deity figures.

 The market on Mahatma Gandhi Road is pure sensory overload — pyramids of turmeric, jasmine garlands, dried fish, and a noise level that makes conversation impossible.
 This is where locals shop.
 Prices are half what you'll pay in White Town.